 How is the British Council funded?

 Over 75 per cent of the British Council’s turnover is earned through teaching and exams, tendered contracts and partnerships.
-The British Council also receives grant-in-aid funding from the UK Foreign & Commonwealth Office (FCO).
+The British Council also receives grant-in-aid funding from the UK Foreign, Commonwealth and Development Office (FCDO).
 This makes up less than 20 per cent of our total income but enables us to represent the UK’s long-term interest in countries where we cannot rely on earned income alone.

-Further information about our paid services and our relationship with the UK government is available under facts about us.
+Further information about our paid services and our relationship with the UK government is available here.

 Who does British Council Literature work with?

 The Literature team in the UK work closely together with colleagues in British Council offices in more than 100 countries around the world to create programmes that help to build important connections and increase mutual knowledge and understanding.
 We work with individuals and organisations from all parts of the UK literature sector and their international counterparts.

 How do you select writers for programmes and projects?

 We do not have a central list of writers with whom we work.
 All our work is based on opportunities identified by colleagues based in our offices overseas, responding to events, issues and themes which are of local relevance and help us meet our cultural relations objectives.
 In collaboration with our colleagues, we develop programmes with UK writers and other practitioners who are most relevant to the specific opportunity.
 Points for consideration may include genre, workshop or teaching experience, language ability, experience of a particular country or region, balance of programme with other writers, availability of translation.
 Whenever possible we try to create opportunities for writers who have not yet benefited from international experience.
 We are always looking to connect with new people and for our work to represent the breadth of the sector in across the UK.